jysru/MMF_LP_modes/README.md

 ## Exported dataset contents

-The datasets are exported as matfiles with version 6 (no compression, limited to 4Gb) or pickled numpy files.
+The datasets are exported as matfiles with version 6 (no compression, limited to 4Gb), pickled numpy files, or HDF5 files.
 The data is saved as a dictionnary contains the following fields:
 - `phase_maps`: Phase maps used to generate the corresponding fiber-output optical field.
 - `intens`: Intensity of the fiber-output optical field (square modulus).